perowhysoserious/perowhysoserious/README.md

 ## Hi

 Cybersecurity professional focusing on security authorization and cloud security.
-Currently building portfolio of security automation and cloud architecture projects.
+Currently building a portfolio of security automation and cloud architecture projects.